-a supplementary agreement to the Great Lakes Charter committing the governors and premiers to develop and implement a new, common, resource-based conservation standard for future water withdrawal proposals from the Great Lakes Basin.36 The Annex also formalized the governors' and premiers' commitment to create a binding basin-wide framework.
+In response to WRDA 2000, the Great Lakes governors and premiers of Ontario and Quebec signed the Great Lakes Charter Annex of 2001-a supplementary agreement to the Great Lakes Charter committing the governors and premiers to develop and implement a new, common, resource-based conservation standard for future water withdrawal proposals from the Great Lakes Basin.35 The Annex also formalized the governors' and premiers' commitment to create a binding basin-wide framework.
 On July 19, 2004, the CGLG released two draft water management proposals to implement the 2001 Annex: (1) the Great Lakes-St. Lawrence River Basin Sustainable Water Resources Agreement and (2) the Great Lakes-St. Lawrence River Basin Water Resources Compact.
 After receiving more than 10,000 public comments on these drafts, the CGLG released revised drafts on June 30, 2005.
 Third and final versions of the Agreement and Compact were released and approved by the governors and premiers on December 13, 2005.
-Some provisions of the Agreement go into effect immediately, and other portions will be phased in over time.
-The Compact still needs to be approved by each state legislature, as well as Congress, to achieve full force and effect as an interstate compact.
-Currently, one state (Michigan) has introduced a related bill; three states (Ohio, Pennsylvania, and Wisconsin) have passed bills in one chamber; and four states (Illinois, Indiana, Minnesota, and New York) have enacted legislation approving the Compact.37
+Some provisions of the Agreement went into effect immediately, and other portions are being phased in over time.
+The Compact also needs to be approved by each state legislature, as well as Congress, to achieve full force and effect as an interstate compact.
+Currently, all eight states have enacted legislation approving the Compact.36 Both the House and Senate passed proposed legislation approving the Compact, and the President signed the Compact into law in October $2008.^{37}$